About Fontlab Ltd.

 In October 2001 Fontlab also announced the new Photofont technology, a non‐proprietary XML‐based specification which allows users to create text‐searchable bitmap fonts for web sites.
 And in December, after 3 years of incubation, FontLab 4 for Windows was released with the first OpenType font editing capability.
 After extensive consultation with Asian customers and typographers Fontlab developed and released (in March 2002) AsiaFont Studio for Windows, a new product that combined most of the features of FontLab 4 and FontLab Composer and added many new capabilities to make CJKV font editing faster and easier.
 Almost simultaneously TransType 2 for Windows, and TypeTool 2 for Windows (also with CJKV) were finished and released.
 In 2003 – 2004, a series of major updates to Fontlab Ltd.‘s products were released: FontLab 4.6, ScanFont 4 for Mac and BitFonter 2 for Mac.

-In May 2005, Fontlab Ltd. amazed the critics and the user community by announcing that the company licensed the Fontographer product line from Macromedia and plans to continue the development of the font editing classic.
+In May 2005, FontLab amazed the critics and the user community by announcing that the company licensed the Fontographer product line from Macromedia, and continued developing the font editing classic.
 Later that year saw the release of FontFlasher (for creating pixelfonts) and FogLamp (for converting native Fontographer files into native Fontlab files).
 Also in 2005, a major upgrade to the flagship product was released, now renamed FontLab Studio 5.

-Since 2011, Fontlab Ltd. has been developing a brand‐new series of products, based on an entirely‐rewritten, fully modernized core.
-This series of products, codenamed “Victoria”, will gradually replace our older products, bringing never‐seen font creation and manipulation functionality, combined with unprecedented ease of use and lightning speed.
-In 2013, a first of Victoria products was released, TransType 4 for Mac and Windows.
+Since 2011, FontLab has been developing a brand‐new series of products, based on an entirely‐rewritten, fully modernized core.
+This series of products, codenamed “Victoria”, is gradually replacing our older products, bringing never‐seen font creation and manipulation functionality, combined with unprecedented ease of use and lightning speed.
+In 2013, the first of these products was released, TransType 4 for Mac and Windows.

-Fontlab Ltd. now occupies the leading role worldwide in computer typography tools with more typography products on more platforms in more languages than any other company.
+FontLab now occupies the leading role worldwide in computer typography tools with more font‐related software on more platforms in more languages than any other company.